Treatment Effects with Targeting Instruments: The Framework

-We call the model that generates $D_i = M(T_i)$ the {\em filtered treatment model\/} and the model for $T_i$ the {\em underlying unfiltered treatment model\/}.
 We will often refer to the $U_z(t)$ as ``mean values''.
 This is only meant to simplify the exposition; it is consistent with, but need not refer to, preferences on the part of the agent.
+Note that when $\calT=\{0,1\}$, Assumption~\ref{assn:ARUM} is just the standard monotonicity assumption, with a threshold-crossing rule